Robotics-lessons/RoboND-Perception-Project/writeup.md

 2. K-means Clustering: Grouping objects by clustering all closer dataset points together depends on final clustering number K. Set K = 16

-3. VoxelGrid Downsampling Filter: Leaf Size as an each voxel size, a big Leaf Size number can reduce more data size, but lose more detail.
+3. VoxelGrid Downsampling Filter: Leaf Size as each voxel size, a big Leaf Size number can reduce more data size, but lose more detail.
 A small Leaf Size number can reduce less data size, but more processing power.
 It depends on input data to find the best balance.
 Set Leaf Size = 0.01

 4. Passthrough Filter: It has filter_axis, axis_min, axis_max 3 parameters, I use this filter to crop z and y axis with specific region to remove none interest data.